1. Overview & Scope

 If the user wishes to opt out of any services that utilize PHI, a written request (either electronic or physical) needs to be received, documented, and processed in a reasonable timeframe.

 Information is not knowingly collected for individuals under the age of 13.
 Any information collected for individuals under the age of 13 is required to have parental consent.

 Climb Technologies protects the Personal Information it collects with reasonable and appropriate physical, electronic, and procedural safeguards.
 The organization follows HIPAA requirements and uses reasonable security measures that are designed to protect personal information from loss, misuse, and unauthorized access, disclosure, alteration, or destruction.
 Please note, however, that no data security measures can be guaranteed to be completely effective.

-External clients must be provided an external facing email address or other contact method to provide complaints or questions to.
+External clients may direct requests, reports, or related inquiries to email@example.com which shall be routinely monitored for such communications.
 If there is a complaint that may indicate a compromise, the Chief Privacy Officer must be immediately notified to determine if the Incident Response process is warranted.
 Otherwise, questions and complaints must be addressed within a reasonable timeframe.